SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/01-arrays/projects/introduction-to-arrays/array-with-primitive-data-type/README.md

 # Array With Primitive Data Type
 ### Objective
-In the project, the main focus is a comprehensive understanding of arrays, such as declaring arrays, accessing elements using indexes, and performing operations on arrays.
+The project's main focus is understanding arrays, declaring them, accessing their elements using indexes, and performing operations on them.

 ### Problem
-Creating an array of integers`nums`, printing it, updating an element, and printing it again after the update.
+Create an array of integers `nums`, print it, update an element, and print it again.

 ### Implementation
-- Create an array with a length of 10.
+- Create an array `nums` with 10 elements.
-- Initialize the array with default values and assign the value 2 to the second element.
+- Initialize the array with default values.
 - Print the array.
 - Update the value of the second element to a new value.
 - Print the array after updating it.